Why use ISO management systems consultant services

 A good consultant will understand what needs to be in a policy or procedure, write well, use appropriate language, write logically and write to minimise the need for maintenance.

 Imprinting of training is best achieved in your workplace, when it is directly related to what you do and is conducted over a period of time.
-A consultant on site achieves this.
+A consultant who is on site can provide this training and coaching.

 - Fresh perspective.

 People who are close to the work often overlook the obvious.
-A consultant has a fresh perspective and can often recommend significant improvements after asking the most rudimentary of questions.
+A consultant has a fresh perspective and can often suggest significant improvements.

 - Right write first time.

 If you were going to build a system from scratch how long would it take and how good a job would you make of it?
-I have been to companies where it takes longer to get their existing in-house system up to scratch than it would to replace it with a tried and tested new system (and I always suggest this option where appropriate).
-A consultant can provide a great starting point or a rapid leg-up.
+We have been to companies where it takes longer to get their existing in-house system up to scratch than it would to replace it with a bespoke new system (we always suggest this option if it is the best solution for the customer).
+A consultant can provide a best practice bespoke management system as a starting point and do so much quicker than most people can write their own.

 All these things can be provided by a good consultant.
 A poor consultant may bring none of the above.
-A poor consultant is unlikely to be in business very long, unless they are not a full-time consultant.
+A poor consultant is unlikely to be in business very long, unless this isn’t a full-time occupation.
 This is important.
-I have unfortunately come across a few “consultants” who consult part-time when they are not working as lawyers or other such profession.
+We have unfortunately come across a few “consultants” who consult part-time when they are not working as lawyers or other such profession.
 I wonder how good they are at being lawyers if they have to supplement their income with management system consulting?

 Of course I’m a consultant, so I’m biased.